Executive's Small Business Awards

 King County is a hotbed of innovation in the field of sustainability and has a rich history of environmental stewardship.
 This award recognizes the small business that has achieved excellence in the creation and implementation of sustainable business practices.
 Practices include waste and recycling programs, water stewardship, energy management, efficiency in the built environment, or any other significant effort designed to limit the way a business impacts our local environment.

 A skilled workforce is vital to the growth of businesses and our economy.
 This award recognizes the small business with outstanding practices in hiring, retaining, and developing the skills of its workers.
-Practices include on-the-job training or support for ongoing skill development; partnerships with other businesses, education institutions, community organizations or government agencies; internships, mentorships or other practices that allow young people to learn about and gain skills in the business/industry; flexible work schedules or other ways to support work/life balance among employees; or other practices that demonstrate effective and innovative hiring, retention and training.
+Practices include on-the-job training or support for ongoing skill development; partnerships with other businesses, education institutions, community organizations or government agencies; internships, mentorships or other practices that allow young people to learn about and gain skills in the business/industry; or other practices that demonstrate effective and innovative hiring, retention and training.